eeditiones/tei-publisher-app/README.md

 Make sure you do not have eXist running on 8080.

 1. install “Remote - Containers” extension in vscode.
-In addition we highly recommend to install the "existdb-vscode" and "vscode-xml" extensions.
+In addition we highly recommend to install the “existdb-vscode” and “vscode-xml” extensions.
 1. cmd-shift-p and find “Remote Containers: Clone Repository in Container Volume”
 1. confirm “Clone a repository from GitHub in a Container Volume”
 1. type “tei-publisher-app” and select “eeditiones/tei-publisher-app”